HossainAraf/my-laravel-api/README.md

 composer require --dev phpstan/phpstan
 # Install Linter : phpstan

-Add the following lines to composer.json in order to configure the file for  linter "lint": [
+Add the following lines to scripts in composer.json in order to configure the file for  linter

+  "lint": [
             "phpstan analyse app/"
             <!-- You can pass a higher rule level through the --level option(the default and current level is 0) to analyse code more thoroughly. -->